 };

-This way of using polymorphism has a special name: the "null object" design pattern.
-It's often used within frameworks and is sometimes found in application code.
+This usage of polymorphism has a name — the null object design pattern.
+It's often used within frameworks and in application code.
 There are at least three such places on Hexlet.
 For example, we have dozens of methods in the Guest

 class.
 Here's what's inside (not an exhaustive list):